 Water is the most basic building block of life.
-Clean water is essential for human health, wildlife, and a balanced environment.
-Yet, water is being polluted at unprecedented rates, with chemicals, nutrients, metals, pesticides, and other contaminants.
-The U.S. Environmental Protection Agency (EPA) states that, "By their very nature, most pesticides create some risk of harm to humans, animals, or the environment because they are designed to kill or otherwise adversely affect living organisms."1 Studies of major rivers and streams document that 96% of all fish, 100% of all surface water samples and 33% of major aquifers contain one or more pesticides at detectable levels.2 The widespread contamination of waterways with pesticides and their breakdown products is a serious threat to both public health and environmental integrity.
+Clean water is essential for human health, wildlife protection, and a balanced environment.
+Yet, water is being polluted at unprecedented rates, with chemicals, nutrients metals, pesticides, and other contaminants.
+The U.S. Environmental Protection Agency (EPA) states that, "By their very nature, most pesticides create some risk of harm to humans, animals, or the environment because they are designed to kill or otherwise adversely affect living organisms."
+Studies of major rivers and streams document that 96% of all fish, 100% of all surface water samples and 33% of major aquifers contain one or more pesticides at detectable levels.